The 4 Main Taste Sensations of Craft Beer

 - Sour: brain things spoiled (sour milk) or good (orange juice) or toxic

 - Bitter: brain thinks toxic (poisonous plants) but this innate reaction can be overcome (beer bitterness/coffee roast)

 - Umami: brain thinks protein (savory richness: what an aged steak delivers that a fresh cut does not; think parmesan cheese or soy sauce)

 Small details you may not even be aware of in your surroundings can have a big impact on your tasting experience.

-- Atmosphere: Is the room quite or loud?
+- Atmosphere: Is the room quiet or loud?
 Cold or hot?
 Are you extremely hungry?
 Are you distracted?

 - Memories: Is there a good or bad experience being triggered by what you are seeing, hearing, feeling, smelling and tasting?

 - Influence of others: If someone around you says, “Oh this tastes bitter,” that might influence your mental interpretation of what you are perceiving.